Do you have the right plan for Email Sequences?

 Email Sequences in Close are rooted in our Email Templates.
 An email sequence is a series of emails to be sent, one by one, in specified time gaps to specific subscribers.

-The sequence will run until the subscriber sends or replies to an email to an account that is synced with Close (this includes but isn't limited to replying to an email in the sequence.)
+The sequence will run until the subscriber sends or replies to any email to an account that is synced with Close (this includes but isn't limited to replying to an email in the sequence).
+You can easily resume the sequence from the lead page if you would like the sequence to continue sending as well.

 If you would like more information on how email sequences work and whether or not they are a good fit for your sales process, see our in-depth blog post here.